SynthEyes Makes Tracks for Linux

 SynthEyes offers complete control over the tracking process for challenging shots, including an efficient workflow for supervised trackers, combined automated/supervised tracking, offset tracking, incremental solving, multi-phase solving, hard and soft path locking, distance constraints for low-perspective shots, and cross-camera constraints for stereo.
 Users can set up a coordinate system with tracker constraints, camera constraints, an automated ground-plane-finding tool, by aligning to a mesh, a line-based single-frame alignment system, manually, or with advanced solver-phase-based techniques.

 SynthEyes exports to about 25 common animation and compositing packages, all included standard.
 A multi-export tool can output any number of formats in one step.
 A Python API/SDK is available.

 * The Company

-Andersson Technologies LLC is located outside Philadelphia near Valley Forge, Pennsylvania and is headed by computer vision and robotics expert Dr. Russell Andersson.
-SynthEyes has been solving the toughest problems for visual effects professionals since 2003, with customers in over 75 countries.
+Andersson Technologies LLC is a boutique software firm located outside Philadelphia near King of Prussia, Pennsylvania and is headed by computer vision and robotics expert Dr. Russell Andersson.
+SynthEyes has been solving the toughest problems for visual effects professionals for over 12 years, with customers in more than 80 countries.

 * For more information